luigifreda/rosdocker/README.md

 ## 3DMR

-In order to build and run the `noetic_3dmr` image/container, which can host the [3DMR project](https://github.com/luigifreda/3dmr), check you are connected to the network and run these commands:
+In order to build the `noetic_3dmr` image, which can host the [3DMR project](https://github.com/luigifreda/3dmr), check you are connected to the network and run these commands:
 `$ ./build.sh noetic`
 `$ ./build.sh noetic_3dmr`